testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.3.10
 Released: 2016-10-26

-* [IMPROVEMENT] - Auto Update feature will work better for apps that has services.
+* [IMPROVEMENT] - Auto Update behaviour improved for apps that has services.

 ### Version 1.3.9
 Released: 2016-09-29